 In 1999, one of the oldest United States scientific agencies discovered the WebMux product and tested it for their services to the United States Department of Defense.
 To this day, the WebMux products provide the pivotal role in managing, controlling, and securing these services.

-After extensive testing and validation, Microsoft in 2005 chose WebMux as one of the first three hardware load balancer (HLB) to support its Unified Communications (UC) Office Live Communications Server (LCS) platform.
+In 2005 after extensive testing and validation, Microsoft chose WebMux as one of the first three hardware load balancer (HLB) to support its Unified Communications (UC) Office Live Communications Server (LCS) platform.

 In 2007 Oracle® certified WebMux for their Application Server 10G product.